 PROCESSING: THE AP G: THE APPRAISAL

-A crucial step in the loan approval process is the lender’s appraisal of the property.
-The lender will cause a licensed appraiser to be hired on your behalf (you pay the fee when the work is being done), often through an Appraisal Management Company (AMC).
+A crucial step in the loan approval process is the appraisal of the property.
+The lender will cause a licensed appraiser to be hired on your behalf, but you pay the fee when the work is being done.
 The lender cannot have any interactions with the appraiser and will not know their identity until the report is complete and delivered to them and to you.
 Access to the property for the appraiser's visit will be arranged through the real estate agents or the current owner.
-Borrowers may not be involved in the process.
+Borrowers and lenders may not be involved in the process.
 An appraiser is a trained and licensed real estate professional who is regulated by state appraisal boards and must follow federal, state and local laws and regulations.
-Each appraiser is required to remain independent and objective—meaning they can’t be
+Each appraiser is required to remain independent and objective—meaning they can’t be influenced by a buyer, seller, real estate agent or lender.
+When financing the loan, the lender will choose the method for the appraisal.
+The common methods are the Sales Comparison

 Powered by FlippingBook